junparkh/LendingClub/menu3.md

 * DTI (Debt-to-Income) - when missing, we assumed the average, following logic similar to annual income.

+### Outliers

+To deal with outliers, we only considered complete loans that were either paid off or charged off.
+Furthermore, we filterd loans that were shorter than 60 days.
+These were special situations and we believed they would skew the data.
+In addition, loans with an APY greater than 1 were also eliminated because these were truly exceptional situtations probably due to bad data.

+Still, as shown in the exploratory analysis, there were numerous outliers in the positive end.
+Any loan with an APR greater that 0.25 is due to both a high interest rate and high fees (late fees, etc) that can sometimes drive the cost of the loan up significantly.
+We decided to keep these types of loans because they represent highly risky but lucrative loans.

 ### Design Matrix

 We included in our design matrix only those features that were available to investors on the Lending Clib web site.
 These features were scaled to numbers from 0 to 1 using MinMaxScaler.
 In addition, we also tried to standardize them ((x-mean) / stddev) but this did not yield better results.
 Categorical values such as home ownership and income validation were encoded with one-hot-encoding.